TeodorMoiseev/just-paper-notes/dpg.md

 Here, ![](http://mathurl.com/ybe4bkah.png) is a Jacobian matrix with `dim(theta)` rows and `dim(a)` columns.

 4. But that's the intuition!
 What about the theorem?
 It's not obvious, but that update is correct.
-This is formulated in *policy gradient theorem for deterministic policies*.
+This is formulated in **policy gradient theorem for deterministic policies**.
 Now, the objective is defined like this ![](http://mathurl.com/y9g2m99k.png) and the theorem states that:

 ![](http://mathurl.com/ydxu5n88.png).

+5. Also, it turns out that **DPG theorem is the limiting case of the stochastic PG**.
+In practice, it leads to possibility of application of all techniques which could be applied for stochastic PG, e.g. actor-critic algorithms, natural gradient descent etc.

 ### Experiments

+TODO

 ### What things could be improved